Calligraphy in Iran

 The Iranian style of Nastaliq found many enthusiasts in Iran and the countries under Iranian cultural influence like Turkey and India.
 Later, a new style was derived from Nastaaliq called Shekasteh (meaning broken).
 It gained great popularity in India.
 The pure and ambiguity-arousing aesthetic features of this graphic-like style catch the eyes so profoundly that cause a lot of appreciations.

 Also, there are some other styles which look more decorative.
 For instance, some artists wrote religious words and similar subjects in the form of lions, horses, birds, humans, etc in Thulth script.

 Other Innovative Steps in Iranian Caligraphy

-In 16th century, a new branch in calligraphy emerged called “decoupe work”, the ultimate form of which was a combination of calligraphy, gilding paper, marginal decorations and annexations.
-Adding decorations like miniature, floral designs and arabesque to calligraphic styles like Naskh and Nastaaliq created a new style called Golzar (meaning flower garden).
+In the 16th century, a new branch in calligraphy emerged in Iran called “decoupe work”, the ultimate form of which was a combination of calligraphy, gilding paper, marginal decorations, and annexations.
+Adding decorations like the miniature, floral designs and arabesque to calligraphic styles like Naskh and Nastaliq created a new style called Golzar (meaning flower garden).

-“Mosavvadeh” (meaning draft writing) together with several other similar branches were created out of innovative mixture of words, motifs and styles.
-Even artists went much further to implement calligraphy to the surfaces of coins, seals, silk and the panels of inscriptions on carpets.
+“Mosavvadeh” (meaning draft writing) together with several other similar branches were created out of the innovative mixture of words, motifs, and styles.
+Even artists went much further to implement calligraphy on the surfaces of coins, seals, silk, and the panels of inscriptions on carpets.

 There are still some top Iranian calligraphers creating innovative styles or branches of this art.
 Their works have stepped beyond the traditions and attracted the attention of all visitors, both those who can read them and those who cannot.